pixelgrade/customify/README.md

 Each field can take a 'callback_filter' parameter.This should be a function name which should be called when a field is changed.

-For example let's take this range field :
+For example let's take this range field:
 ```
 'sidebar_width' => array(
 	'type'  => 'range',